Written by Recode and the International Living Future Institute

 – Erik Pattison, Housing Developer for ROSE Community Development

 “There’s a social justice aspect to water utilities having the same ongoing costs; those who can’t afford to upgrade to these new on-site systems are footing the bill for maintaining the municipal infrastructure.
-No city has ever separated out these services they’re providing for users.”
+No city I know of has ever separated out these services they’re providing for users.”

 – Colleen Mitchell, Herrera Environmental Consultants

 |a.
 Municipal/County Scale: Clarify where decentralized approaches would help municipal water quality, quantity, resiliency, and other goals.
 Provide trainings and other technical support.

 Create appropriate incentives to encourage adoption of next generation water including ideas like:

 b.
 Utility Providers: Monetize the cost of water while providing every person/household with a subsistence/baseline volume of water for free

 c.
 Developers and Owners: Create financial case studies for next generation water precedents.
 How have other projects made the case, what has been the actual return on investment?
 Create grant programs to incentivize hardware investments.
 Include report on how other city’s (like San Francisco PUC) grant programs have benefited their area.
 Create funding streams that are tied to the title of the home, similar to PACE for solar, low flow water fixtures, and energy upgrades.

 d.
 Practitioners: For water capture, reuse, and treatment practices, develop professional education and trainings for practitioners and evaluate how these systems can help their bottom line.

 e.
 Public/Private Partnerships for Research and Development (R&D): Quantify and standardize costs for new technologies and systems to speed up innovation and demonstrate a regulation path.
 Higher education should be the research organization to demonstrate the technology to reduce utility R&D cost.